Cold-Food Powder: Six Dynasties

 Second, "Into Mountains: Over Streams" (chap.
 17) tells how to make a Five Minerals protective charm that will ensure water-travel safety.

 Chin chien chi [金簡記] reads; "At noon on the day of a fifth moon pestle the Five Minerals to a mixture.
 The Five Minerals are realgar, cinnabar, orpiment, alum, and laminar malachite [五石者, 雄黃, 丹砂, 雌黃, 礬石, 曾青也].
 When they have all been reduced to a powder, wash it in 'Gold Flower' solvent and place in a Six-One crucible, heat over cinnamon wood using a bellows.
 When this mixture has been completed, refine it with hardwood charcoal, having young girls and boys approach the fire.
 With a male mixture, make a male dagger; with a female one, make a female dagger, each of them 5.5 inches long.
 (Earth's number, 5, is used in order to suppress the stream's powers.)
 Wear these daggers when traveling on water, and no crocodiles, dragons, large fish, or water gods will dare approach you."

-Compared with the previous Baopuzi list of the Five Minerals, this one replaces arsenolite (白礜) with orpiment (雌黃) and magnetite (慈石) with the logographically similar alum (礬石).
+Compared with the previous Baopuzi list of the Five Minerals, this one replaces arsenolite (白礜) and magnetite (慈石) with orpiment (雌黃) and alum (礬石).
+Note the logographic similarity between 礜 and 礬.

 One Outer Chapter, "Censuring Muddle-headedness" (chap.
 26), abbreviates wushisan as in criticizing mourners who use the drug.

 I have also heard that noblemen, when in the 'great sorrow' [mourning a parent's death], or when they take [wu-]shih-san, have several meals [to get the drug to circulate in the body].
 People drink great amounts of wine as if one's life depended upon it.
-When their illness has reached the crisis stage, they cannot endure the wind and the cold [from the fever]. … "It gets to the point where they become very drunk.
+When their illness has reached the crisis stage, they cannot endure the wind and the cold [from the fever]. ...
+"It gets to the point where they become very drunk.
 They say, 'This is the custom in the capital, Loyang.'
 Is this not a sad thing?

 Ge Hong's friend Ji Han (嵇含 c.
 262–306) wrote a fu "rhapsody; poetic exposition" on Cold-Food Powder, which claims "it cured his ailing son when other treatments had failed".

 The (554) Book of Wei records that both the Northern Wei emperors Daowu (r.
 386–409) and Mingyuan (r.
 409–423) often took Cold-Food Powder, and "In the end, they were 'unable to handle state affairs' and eventually died of elixir poisoning."
 Wagner noted that the Northern Wei "barbarian" rulers regarded the drug as a "status symbol."